Cat in the Brain: Plot

 Back home the following morning, Fulci is plagued with visions of violence from his movies.
 He goes for a drive, but Schwarz follows him and commits more murders, again Fulci thinks he committed them.
 Fulci hallucinates running over a tramp (from the movie Touch of Death).
 After returning home, he phones the police station to speak to his friend Inspector Gabrielli, intending to make a "confession."
 But learns that Gabrielli is on vacation.

 After another visit to Professor Schwarz is of little help, Fulci decides to drive over to Inspector Gabrielli's house in the hope of speaking to him.
 Schwarz follows him there with the buzzer device.
 Fulci lets himself into the house, and immediately suffers from visions of Gabrielle's family being murdered.
 Fulci staggers outside to be greeted by the returning Gabrielle, when Fulci expresses his visions to him he reassures the director that his family are safely on holiday in Sardinia.

 Meanwhile, Professor Schwarz murders his wife with piano wire.
 Schwarz then follows Fulci, who, again under the influence of hypnosis, has more visions of violent imagery and faints in the middle of a field.
-He comes round the next morning to discover a cat digging up the loosely buried remains of another Swharz victim.
+He comes round the next morning to discover a cat digging up the loosely buried remains of another Schwarz victim.
 As Fulci scrapes soil from the dead features, Inspector Gabrielli appears behind him.
 Before Fulci can protest his innocence, Gabrielli informs him that Schwarz has been shot dead by his men who were tailing Fulci which he ordered after their conversation the previous day, who caught the mad psychiatrist in the act.

 Several months later, Fulci and Nurse Lilly sail on his sailboat, Perversion (named after his movie).
 Fulci follows the young nurse into the cabin-quarters.
 Suddenly, the sound of a chainsaw revs up, followed by her screams.
 Fulci emerges from the cabin with a basket of her body parts and attaches them onto fishing hooks.
-Just when it appears that Fulci is a crazed killer after all, it is revealed that it’s the end of his latest movie, Nightmare Concert, captured by a film crew in another boat sailing alongside.
+Just when it appears that Fulci is a crazed killer after all, it is revealed that it's the end of his latest movie, Nightmare Concert, captured by a film crew in another boat sailing alongside.
 Bidding goodbye to his colleagues, Fulci happily sails out of the harbor with his very-much-alive leading lady.

+Alternative ending

-(An alternate ending added by the Italian distributor to the Italian language print ends with a bloodcurdling scream from below deck dubbed onto the soundtrack after Fulci and the girl sail away from the dock, hinting that Fulci was a maniacal killer.)
+An alternate ending added by the Italian distributor to the Italian language print ends with a bloodcurdling scream from below deck dubbed onto the soundtrack after Fulci and the girl sail away from the dock, hinting that Fulci was a maniacal killer.